mattbierner/blog.mattbierner.com/_posts/2016-01-11-giving-up-the-ghost.md

 ---
 layout: post
 title: Giving up the Ghost
-description: "Or; How I learned to Stop Hosting and Love Jekyll."
+description: "Or; How I learned to Stop Hosting and Love Jekyll"
 date: '2016-01-13'
 ---